 - Carrying Small Sums of Cash Abroad: As the fifth example, money can be placed by carrying small sums of cash abroad below the customs declaration threshold.
 Then, this cash is paid into foreign bank accounts before sending it back home.

 - Through Aborted Transactions: The last example involves aborted transactions.
 With this, the money is transferred to a lawyer or accountant to hold until a proposed transaction is completed.
 The transaction is then canceled, and the funds are repaid to the criminal from an unassailable source.

 Stage 2: Layering

 Layering usually involves a complex system of transactions designed to hide the source and ownership of the funds.
-Layering activities can include using multiple banks and accounts, having professionals act as intermediaries and transacting through corporations and trusts, layers of complex financial transactions, such as converting cash into traveler’s checks, money orders, wire transfers, letters of credit, stocks, bonds, or purchasing valuable assets, such as art or jewelry.
-These transactions are designed to disguise the so-called paper trail or audit trail and anonymize the criminals’ identity.
+Layering activities can include using multiple banks and accounts, having professionals act as intermediaries and transacting through corporations and trusts, and layers of complex financial transactions, such as converting cash into traveler’s checks, money orders, wire transfers, letters of credit, stocks, bonds, or purchasing valuable assets, such as art or jewelry.
+These transactions are designed to disguise the so-called paper or audit trail and anonymize the criminals’ identities.

 Once cash has been successfully placed into the financial system, launderers can engage in an infinite number of transactions.
 Often, criminals define a complex web of transactions to move money into the financial system, usually via offshore techniques.
 Once the funds have been placed into the financial system, the criminals make it difficult for authorities to detect laundering activity.
 They do this by obscuring the audit trail through the strategic layering of financial transactions and fraudulent bookkeeping.